microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/beta/docs/Test-MgBetaUserInformationProtectionPolicyLabelApplication.md

 ## SYNOPSIS
 Compute the information protection label that should be applied and return the set of actions that must be taken to correctly label the information.
 This API is useful when a label should be set manually or explicitly by a user or service, rather than automatically based on file contents.
-Given contentInfo, which includes existing content metadata key/value pairs, and labelingOptions as an input, the API returns an informationProtectionAction object that contains one of more of the following:
+Given contentInfo, which includes existing content metadata key/value pairs, and labelingOptions as an input, the API returns an informationProtectionAction object that contains one of more of the following:  This API is available in the following national cloud deployments.

 ## SYNTAX